LeonardoCostaDeSa/LeonardoCostaDeSa/README.md

-### Hi everyone
+### Hi everyone 👋

-👋 Linguist specialized in Portuguese-French with a passion for storytelling and strategic text creation.
-Proficient in monitoring KPIs of digital marketing, I graduated from Universidade de São Paulo and have experience as a Copywriter crafting sales narratives that generated over US$100,000 in revenue.
-Currently serving as a Communication Strategist for State Deputy Ricardo França, overseeing internal and external communication.
-Expanding expertise in User Experience Design with certifications in UI/UX and pursuing a second bachelor's degree in Analysis and Systems Development at FATEC.
-Currently diving into Python and JS development.
+Communication professional with 4 years of solid experience in Digital Marketing and a student of Systems Analysis and Development.
+Knowledgeable in the following stacks: JavaScript, Python, Node, Express, FlutterFlow, Prisma, SQL, Render, NPM, Git, GitHub, and Jest.
+Strong expertise in MS Office, especially Excel.
+Fluent in Portuguese, English, and French.
+Possesses skills in verbal and written communication, teamwork, strategic thinking, analytical profile, and dynamism.